oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status Claim {#status-claim}

 By including a "status" claim in a Referenced Token, the Issuer is referencing a mechanism to retrieve status information about this Referenced Token.
-The claim contains members used to reference to a Status List Token as defined in this specification.
+The claim contains members used to reference a Status List Token as defined in this specification.
 Other members of the "status" object may be defined by other specifications.
 This is analogous to "cnf" claim in Section 3.1 of {{RFC7800}} in which different authenticity confirmation methods can be included.

 ## Referenced Token in JOSE {#referenced-token-jose}